 - Rules Governing the Practical Training of Law Students

 You have been given the state bar forms, as well as some other beginning of the semester forms, in hard copy.
-Bring those to the first meeting.
+If possible, bring those forms to the initial meeting with Hannah & Allison

-All the course readings and forms are contained in the Clinic Binder, which you will receive at the first meeting.
+All the course readings and forms are contained in the Clinic Binder, which you will receive at theinitial meeting with Allison & Hannah.
+Readings for the first class will be placed in your mail folder.

 Out of Class Activities: